jimsug/hangouts-bot-plugins/README.md

 - How long will it take to walk from Sydney to Canberra?
 - How long will it take to get from Sydney to Canberra by public transport?

-You'll need to add a **maps\_api\_key** with a maps API key.
-Also, it's currently biased towards Australia, because I'm lazy - I'll update the region bias to use a config parameter in the future.
+### Setup

+1. Create a `maps_api_key` config parameter with a Google Maps API Key.
+If you need help getting an API key, [read the docs](https://developers.google.com/maps/documentation/directions/get-api-key) for help.

+2. Create a `directions_geobias` config parameter with a Google Maps [ccTLD](https://en.wikipedia.org/wiki/Country_code_top-level_domain) of any country where Google Maps has launched dirving directions.
+See [the docs](https://developers.google.com/maps/documentation/directions/intro#RegionBiasing) for help.

 ### Requirements